-The loblolly pine is susceptible to pests and diseases in all evergreen trees.
+The loblolly pine is susceptible to the pests and diseases found in all evergreen trees.
 Your tree may develop infestations from insects such as pinetip moths, pine beetles, borers, and sawflies.
 The loblolly pine is also affected by diseases like needle rust, heart rot, and fusiform rust.

 Common Problems With Loblolly Pines